simgrid/simgrid/docs/source/Installing_SimGrid.rst

 one year: Code compiling without warning on 3.24 will still compile with 3.28, but maybe with some deprecation warnings.
-You should update your SimGrid installation at least once a year and fix those deprecation warnings: the compatiblity wrappers are usually removed after 4 versions.
+You should update your SimGrid installation at least once a year and fix those deprecation warnings: the compatibility wrappers are usually removed after 4 versions.
 Another approach is to never update your SimGrid installation, but we don't provide any support to old versions.